-Figure 148.
+Figure 146.
 The Advanced / UPnP IGD page.

-If you want to manually specify all parameters needed for network applications, move the Enable switch to the left.
+If you want to manually specify all parameters needed for network applications, click the DISABLE button.
 Then go to the Firewall / Virtual Servers page and specify needed settings.

-If you want to enable the UPnP IGD protocol in the router, move the Enable switch to the right.
+If you want to enable the UPnP IGD protocol in the router, click the ENABLE button.

 When the protocol is enabled, the router's parameters configured automatically are displayed on the page:

 Parameter Description Protocol A protocol for network packet transmission.
-IP The IP address of a client from the local area network.
+IP address The IP address of a client from the local area network.
 Private port A port of a client's IP address to which traffic is directed from a public port of the router.
 Public port A public port of the router from which traffic is directed to a client's IP address.
 Description Information transmitted by a client's network application.